olpa/templating-for-api/jsonnet-js-ts/README.md

 > The design is influenced by several configuration languages internal to Google, and embodies years of experience configuring some of the world's most complex IT systems.
 Jsonnet is now used by many companies and projects.

-For the `tplfa-jsonnet` package, Jsonnet is compiled from Go to WASM and wrapped by a helper functions.
+For the `tplfa-jsonnet` package, Jsonnet is compiled from Go to WASM and wrapped with helper functions.

-The letters "tplfa" stay for "[templating for api](https://github.com/olpa/templating-for-api)", a project to provide a unified interface to generative AI providers. `tplfa-jsonnet` is the foundation part of the bigger project.
+The letters "tplfa" stay for "[Templating for API](https://github.com/olpa/templating-for-api)", a project to provide a unified interface to generative AI providers. `tplfa-jsonnet` is the foundation part of the larger project.

 ## Installation